 This was never created without people in mind.
 Those who desire to explore the space on their own terms are welcomed.
 Take selfies and play next to those reflecting on framed landscapes enjoying the surroundings.

 Another frequented question has been, "How do you paint in the dark and shifting light?"

 Well, its not easy to do confidently.
 I have experience thinking through hues in various lights from working in clubs, darkrooms, the night, etc. But really, these types of works are about marking an experience that builds an image more than painting an image that shows what happened.
 A photograph can capture and show you what happened and other things we see.
 This work is not that, it is the experience or part of it, so the lighting is not a concern.

 Dogon vs Dogan

-I, the artist, looked into the differences of Dogon and Dogan after autocorrect sited the ethnic Dogon as nonexistent.
-It was an artist choice to give use to the word in this context.
+I, the artist, looked into the differences of Dogon and Dogan after autocorrect sited the ethnic group Dogon as nonexistent.
+It was an artistic choice to give use to the word in this context.
 Below is what I found and why I supported the use of Dogan instead of Dogon.